sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - Very brief non-spoiler descriptions
 - Relationship of each suspect to the victim
 - Optional simple portrait-style silhouettes or icons
-- A small list of useful investigation commands

 The Character Reference Card must not reveal: